-- Turn clicker counter-clockwise to decrease damping for a softer ride. - Turn clicker clockwise to increase damping for a stiffer ride and less bottoming. - Always adjust the low-speed adjustment control first.
-If desired ride is not achieved, adjust the high-speed adjustment control to improve ride.
+- Turn a clicker counter-clockwise to decrease damping for a softer ride. - Turn a clicker clockwise to increase damping for a stiffer ride and less bottoming.

 Always adjust the clicker at least one click below full stiff (full clockwise) or shock damage will occur.